Car Overheats When AC is On (Symptoms, Causes, and How to Fix)

 See Also5 Causes of Engine Ticking Noise

-4. Engine shut down
+4. Engine Shuts Down

 This automatically happens as a precautionary measure in cars overheated—whether the AC is on or not.
 The car will only start when the temperature has gone down.

-5. Strange odor
+5. Strange Odor

 Your car’s engine is mainly metallic, but it has additional rubber seals and plastic components.
 Therefore, an overheated engine usually has a strange, ‘hot’ smell.